 (EDGAR Online via COMTEX) -- Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Executive Summary The following is a summary of the Company's (as defined below) financial highlights and significant events for the nine months ended September 30, 2019:
+Management's Discussion and Analysis of Financial Condition and Results of Operations Executive Summary The following is a summary of the Company's financial highlights and significant events for the three months ended March 31, 2020:

 Table of Contents